Darylcosm0/car-show/README.md

 # Title.
  ## CarHub
+- its a project that shwcase cars and their prices reay for sale
 # project description
 CarHub is a Next.js project aimed at providing a comprehensive platform for car enthusiasts.
 Whether you're looking to browse through a vast collection of cars, learn about the latest automotive trends, or simply indulge in your passion for automobiles, CarHub has got you covered.